+In 2015, the Illinois Governor signed a law into effect that allows certain parties to replace a mechanics lien with a payment bond.
 A lot of people think the Illinois mechanics lien statutes are engraved in granite, immovable and inviolate for time.
 But nothing could be further from the truth.
 With lots of people with conflicting goals tugging at the lien laws like a gigantic taffy roll, it can get twisted into unrecognizable shapes.

 Yep, wipe it out.
 Totally dust.

-The argument made for this law was that a mechanics lien claim can muck up the works in an ongoing construction project; so by eliminating the lien everyone else can be paid and construction can continue.
+The argument made for this law was that a mechanics lien claim can muck up the works in an ongoing construction project, so by eliminating the lien everyone else can be paid and construction can continue.
 Everyone’s happy, right?

 Banks love bonding off liens because the title is clear.
 Attorneys will love it because few bonding companies will voluntarily pay without a lawyer getting involved.
 General contractors will probably end up loving it because they will certainly include clauses in their subcontractor contracts requiring the subcontractors to take responsibility for bonding over any of their supplier or sub-sub liens, regardless of whether they’ve been paid.

 When I file a lien, I want everything to come crashing to a halt.
 I want the bank and the GC and the owner freaking out, scrambling to resolve matters.
 But now?
 They can eliminate my lien at their leisure.

 It will also have ramifications for smaller lien claims.
-Small claims of $2,000, $3000 or $5000 can get removed by the bond; and since the lien won’t be holding up any payments, the GC and title company or whomever can simply ignore the lien claimant, who has to somehow find a way to get the bonding company to pay his claim without incurring legal fees that could exceed his lien claim.
+Small claims of $2,000, $3000 or $5000 can get removed by the bond — and since the lien won’t be holding up any payments, the GC and title company or whomever can simply ignore the lien claimant, who has to somehow find a way to get the bonding company to pay his claim without incurring legal fees that could exceed his lien claim.

-And to be totally fair to the new bill (which I don’t want to be, but, well, you know) it’s just as easy now to remove small liens by sending Section 34 demands to the lien claimant.
+And to be totally fair to the new bill (which I don’t want to be, but, well, you know), it’s just as easy now to remove small liens by sending Section 34 demands to the lien claimant.
 A Section 34 demand gives the lien claimant thirty days to commence suit on the lien or release it – subject to a $2,500 fine if they don’t file suit and voluntarily file a release.
 So if they file a bond rather than sending a Section 34 demand, they may have done the lien claimant a favor.

 With bonds, this won’t automatically be the case, and there is nothing in the law stating what will happen.
 The likelihood is a judge would end up consolidating the cases, but it might get confusing because maybe one lien is bonded over by the general contractor, while another lien on the same job is bonded over with a different bond by a subcontractor, while a third lien might be bonded over by the owner.

 Another thing unclear in the changed statute is what role a judge plays prior to suit being filed.
 The law itself says that if there is no objection filed by the lien claimant to the legitimacy of the bond, then ‘the court’ will enter an order substituting the surety bond.
 This means judges will get involved very early in the lien stage, while currently judges aren’t involved until after the lien claimants file suit to foreclose on their liens, action that can be suspended for up to two years after last shipment or labor on the project.